Skip to main content

 Manty (Манты)

-Manty are steamed dumplings filled with minced lamb or beef and onions (1:1 ratio to keep filling juicy).
-Steamed in a multi-tiered steamer until cooked.
-Served hot with kaymak (sour cream).
-The juice inside is essential - take care with the first bite.
-Popular as street food and at celebrations.
+Manty are steamed dumplings stuffed with minced lamb or beef and onion, mixed roughly one to one so the filling stays juicy.
+They cook in a stacked, multi-tiered steamer and arrive hot with kaymak (sour cream).
+The juice inside is the whole point, so go easy on that first bite.
+You'll see them at street stalls and at celebrations alike.

 Plov (Плов)